 Chlorine Chlorine will tarnish your jewellery almost instantly and is best avoided completely.
 Avoid going swimming or using a hot tub while wearing your jewellery

 Water Water itself will not tarnish your jewellery but the other chemicals contained in domestic water supplies will.
 If possible, avoid bathing, showering, washing the dishes etc while wearing your jewellery if this means that your jewellery will come into contact with the water.
 Brief contact with water should not have a dramatic effect, but it is worth drying your jewellery as soon as possible after it gets wet, and regular cleaning will also help.
 If your piece has stones set in it, it is particularly important to avoid water: small amounts of water can get in to the piece of jewellery, under the stone, and cause tarnishing in places that it cannot easily be removed.

 Skin chemicals, sweat etc Some people’s skin is naturally more reactive with metals such as silver and copper.
 If you find that this is the case, it is even more important that your jewellery is cleaned regularly and properly stored when not being worn.
 And whether your skin is highly reactive or not, it is still best to avoid exercising while wearing your jewellery as this is also likely to speed up the rate of tarnishing (not to mention the risk of the piece getting lost or caught in your treadmill!).

-Hand sanitiser This is obviously particularly an issue at the moment and poses quandaries for us jewellery in presenting our work at craft fairs etc, but substances such as hand sanitiser can tarnish silver almost instantly!
-Given the need to use hand sanitiser regularly just now, it’s obviously not always going to be possible to remove a ring every time so regularly cleaning becomes even more important, as does making sure that your hands have completely dried from the hand sanitiser before you touch your other pieces of jewellery.
+Hand sanitiser This is obviously particularly an issue at the moment and poses quandaries for us jewellers in presenting our work at craft fairs etc, but substances such as hand sanitiser can tarnish silver almost instantly!
+Given the need to use hand sanitiser regularly just now, it’s obviously not always going to be possible to remove a ring every time so regular cleaning becomes even more important, as does making sure that your hands have completely dried from the hand sanitiser before you touch your other pieces of jewellery.

 Storing your jewellery